Reliving history in Washington D.C.

 Capitol Rotunda Capitol Rotunda.

+Everywhere I walk, there are imposing buildings that screams out their history and significance to the world.
 The Capitol is one of the most recognizable buildings in the world.
-While every corner holds enough details and anecdotes to fill an entire book by Dan Brown, what interested me the most was the Rotunda.
+While every corner holds enough details and anecdotes to fill an entire book by Dan Brown (and it almost did in The Lost Symbol), what interests me the most was the Rotunda.
 Beneath the famous dome is a circular room built in 1824, linking the Senate with the House of Representatives.

 The inside of the dome features an impressive concave painting by Brumidi with George Washington himself in a prominent position.
 While the original intention of hole in the center leading to the crypt was later abandoned, a lot of well-known persons from Lincoln to JFK have lain in state here.